Completion Accounts vs Locked Box: Which Pricing Mechanism is Right for Your Australian Business Sale?

 Completion Accounts (Post-Completion Adjustment)

-Under a completion accounts mechanism, the purchase price is provisionally estimated at completion, then adjusted post-completion based on the actual financial position of the business at the completion date.
+Under a completion accounts mechanism, the purchase price is provisionally estimated at settlement, then adjusted afterward based on the actual financial position of the business on settlement day.
+Think of it as "we agree on a rough price now, and true it up once we can see the final numbers."

 How it works: